A. Interim Visits and Show Cause Visits

 F. Summary of Module 6

 As a team chair, you are committing to a significant amount of work in service to your profession.
 It is, however, an opportunity to develop your leadership, communication, and organizational skills.
 In addition, it is an opportunity to work with and get to know others in your profession with whom you would not have had the opportunity otherwise.
-So, work hard but enjoy your time as a Commissioner.
+Work hard; but, enjoy your time as a Commissioner.